Welcome to the website for Mickleham Parish Council.

 in the heart of the Surrey Hills AONB (Area of Outstanding Natural Beauty) with its many acres of protected woodland.

-***** Latest News: Agenda for July Meeting (click here)
+***** Latest News: Vacancy for a Parish Councillor (click here)

 Mickleham has been a settlement for well over a thousand years.
 It was recorded in 1086 AD in the Domesday Book as "Michelham" and "Micleham".
 A thousand years earlier, the major Roman Road "Stane Street", which ran from Chichester to London, passed through Mickleham.
 It crossed the River Mole at Burford, continued to the present site of Juniper Hall, and then turned northeast at Juniper Hill toward Mickleham Downs and Ashtead, before heading in a straight line from Epsom to London Bridge (the first of which was built by the Romans in about 55 AD, and led to the growth of "Londinium").
 Much of that part of Stane Street is now covered by the A24 as far as Clapham Common, with the final 4 miles covered by the A3.
 The section from Juniper Hall across Mickleham Downs is now a byway marked as Downs Road on this map.